 National Water Census

-Through the Water Census, USGS will provide more comprehensive reporting of national information on withdrawal, conveyance, consumptive use, and return flow by sector of use.
+Through the National Water Census, USGS will provide more comprehensive reporting of national information on withdrawal, conveyance, consumptive use, and return flow by category of use.
 Water-use data enables water managers to plan more strategically and enables the analysis of trends of over time.
 It is also vital to water-availability studies such as watershed and groundwater models.
-The Water Census will build on a tradition of water-use reporting at USGS that dates back to 1950.
-The 5-year reports, titled Estimated Use of Water in the United States, are among the most cited information products produced by the agency and are produced in conjunction with datasets that can be downloaded and used by water managers nationwide.
-These reports can be accessed on the USGS Water Use program site).

 The national water-use compilation, Estimated Use of Water in the United States, has been conducted every 5 years since 1950 and is now a part of the National Water Census.
 USGS compilations are the only consistent effort to periodically document water use for the entire Nation and are one of the most widely cited publications of the USGS.
 The full report on Estimated Use of Water in the United States in 2015 was released in June, 2018 and includes consumptive use estimates for thermoelectric power and irrigation water use for the first time since the 1995 report.
 Preliminary estimates of water use and population served for 2 categories, public supply and domestic, were released in 2017, two years ahead of the schedule for the previous compilation.